davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-❌ **BAD** This won't result in thread pool starvation but will potentially run the cache callback multiple times in parallel.
+✔️**GOOD** :warning: This implementation won't result in thread pool starvation but will potentially run the cache callback multiple times in parallel.

 ```C#
 public class PersonController : Controller